 Through more than 20 years in Naval Special Warfare, George led special operations teams on four continents as a Team Leader, Platoon Commander, Troop Commander, Task Unit Commander, Operations Officer and Executive Officer.

-That’s quite a resume, but George’s background in civilian training seems to be limited to running a fitness camp that uses Navy SEAL techniques to whip us landlubbers into shape.
+That’s quite a resume, but George’s background in civilian training seems to be limited to running a fitness camp that uses techniques from best personal training in Los Angeles to whip us landlubbers into shape.

 That’s cool, but what does that teach me about having a fast draw stroke, or shoot/no-shoot situations?